sjurgemeyer/vundleconfig/README.md

 I've found it useful to keep separate files for plugin configuration to make them easier to manage.
 This plugin will load configuration files located in a specified directory based on the bundle name.

-The config files should be named <pluginName>.vim and should be located in the ~/.vim/config directory, where <pluginName> is the plugin name without any 'vim' prefix or suffix.
+The config files should be named pluginName.vim and should be located in the ~/.vim/config directory, where pluginName is the plugin name without any 'vim' prefix or suffix.
 For example if you have the following
 config:
 ```
 Bundle 'tpope/vim-fugitive.git'